 Ordinary membership is open to AANZPA-certificated practitioners.
 Ordinary members are eligible to be nominated and elected to the AANZPA Executive Committee and to vote at the Association’s AGM.
-See Benefits of Membership.

-Distinguished members are Ordinary members who are recognized as having made a significant and on-going contribution to the life of AANZPA.
+Distinguished members are Ordinary members who are recognised as having made a significant and on-going contribution to the life of AANZPA.
 The AANZPA Executive Committee may appoint Distinguished members, or an Ordinary member may apply to the Executive Committee to become a Distinguished member.
 In this circumstance, the Executive Committee may in its absolute discretion admit an Ordinary member to be a Distinguished member.

 Honorary Distinguished Member